nilshollmer/fcs-ws/README.md

 ## Routes

-/stopSocket:
+/resetValues:
 Clear timeouts on server.
-Use before reseting values of currencies

-/resetValues:
-Resets values for currencies
+Resets values for currencies.

-/startSocket:
 Restarts timouts on server.